Applied-AI-Search-Vision/SegViT-YOSO/README.md

 3. Install the required dependencies:
 > Note: You might want to consider creating a virtual environment for the project.

-4. Download the dataset and place it under the `datasets/` directory.
+4. Download the COCO dataset and place it under the `datasets/` directory.

 ## Usage